Pistol Bags

 The left-handed model is a mirror image of the right-handed model.
 So when you mirror it, the ejection port actually flips upside down.

 Is that required?
-I don’t know, but what I do know is that if the dust cover flipped down it would hit the bolt release and also possibly interfere with your finger as it rode down the side of the gun.
+I don’t know, but I do know that if the dust cover flipped down, it would hit the bolt release and possibly interfere with your finger as it rode down the side of the gun.

 So I think that is mostly done this way so the dust cover clears the bolt release because the bolt release on a left-handed Stag is not reversed.